jniquette/ECE382-Lab7/README.md

 	}

 ##Troubleshooting
 I didn't have any issues getting my right sensor to work, but I did encounter some problems getting the front and left sensors to work.
 With no connection to the MSP430, both sensors operated correctly giving valid analog values between 0 and 3.3 volts.
 However, when I connected the sensors to the MSP430 on ports 1.1 and 1.0, the voltage between the sensors and the MSP430 was +3.55 volts.
 Even with no connection to the IR sensor, pin 1.1 was high, so I hypothesized that the issue was with configuring the MSP430.
+After about 45 minutes of debugging with Captain Trimble she suggested using different pins.
+That worked, so now I'm using pins 1.3, 1.4, and 1.7 for my ADC10 inputs.

+##Final Results
+In this lab I was able to achieve required functionality by getting the LED lights on the robot to light up when an object nears one or more of the sensors.
+Additionally I published the code for the IR Sensor library to a separate repository for B Functionality.

 ##Documentation Statement
-Nothing to report.
+I used Brian Yarbrough's PWM settings to slow my robot down.
+I think my issue was that my period was too short for there to be any noticable drop in voltage.

+	TA1CCR0 = 1000;	//instead of 0x0100
+	TA1CCR1 = 500;	//instead of 0x0008
+	TA1CCR2 = 500;	//instead of 0x0008